bangbangcon/west/content/Speakers.md

 blackout poetry composition tool that brings a human poet back into the loop!

-<b>Max Kreminski</b> is a Computational Media PhD student at UC Santa Cruz,
-using AI, HCI and generative methods to augment human creativity.
+**Max Kreminski** is a Computational Media PhD student at UC Santa Cruz, using AI, HCI and generative methods to augment human creativity.
 Ask them about gardening games!